lino-network/lino-docs/docs/blockchain/fee.md

 # Msg fee

-There are 3 types of Tx fee models applying to different types of messages.
+There are 3 types of network fee models applying to different types of messages.

 ## Developer Signed Messages

-It's counter-intuitive to charge a Tx fee for micro-donation or creating posts.
-Tx fee also discourages user to donate or create content.
-In order to provide a user-friendly experience, we use the **Dynamic Bandwidth Model**, similar to Steem, for all the developer signed messages.
-In other words, all developer signed messages are free, costing no transaction fees.
+It's counter-intuitive to charge a network fee for micro-donation or creating posts.
+Network fee also discourages user to donate or create content.
+In order to provide a user-friendly experience, we use the **Dynamic Bandwidth Model** for all the developer signed messages.
+In other words, all developer signed messages are free, costing no network fees.

 ## Dynamic Bandwidth Model